ansys/pystk/doc/source/api/ansys/stk/core/graphics/IPrimitive.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.graphics.IPrimitive.reference_frame`
+              - Gets or sets the reference frame this primitive is defined and rendered in.
             * - :py:attr:`~ansys.stk.core.graphics.IPrimitive.bounding_sphere`
+              - Gets or sets the bounding sphere that encompasses the primitive.
+The center is defined in the primitive's reference frame.
             * - :py:attr:`~ansys.stk.core.graphics.IPrimitive.automatically_compute_bounding_sphere`
+              - Gets or sets if the primitive's bounding sphere is automatically computed.
             * - :py:attr:`~ansys.stk.core.graphics.IPrimitive.display_condition`
+              - Gets or sets the display condition that determines if the primitive should be rendered.
+Both this and display must evaluate to true for the primitive to be rendered.
             * - :py:attr:`~ansys.stk.core.graphics.IPrimitive.display`
+              - Gets or sets if the primitive should be rendered.
+Both this and display condition must evaluate to true for the primitive to be rendered.
             * - :py:attr:`~ansys.stk.core.graphics.IPrimitive.color`
+              - Gets or sets the primitive's color.
             * - :py:attr:`~ansys.stk.core.graphics.IPrimitive.translucency`
+              - Gets or sets the primitive's translucency.
+Translucency is between 0 and 1, where 0 is opaque and 1 is transparent.
             * - :py:attr:`~ansys.stk.core.graphics.IPrimitive.tag`
+              - Gets or sets custom value associated with this primitive.

 Import detail